trackingplan/trackingplan-android/README.md

 <img src="https://user-images.githubusercontent.com/47759/125635223-8298353f-168f-4e31-a881-bc1cb7b21b7e.png" width="400" />

-Trackingplan is currently available for [Web](https://github.com/trackingplan/trackingplan.js), [iOS](https://github.com/trackingplan/trackingplan-android) and [Android](https://github.com/trackingplan/trackingplan-android).
+Trackingplan is currently available for [Web](https://github.com/trackingplan/trackingplan.js), [iOS](https://github.com/trackingplan/trackingplan-ios) and [Android](https://github.com/trackingplan/trackingplan-android).
 More clients will come soon.

-Please request your ```TrackingplanId``` at <a href='https://www.trackingplan.com'>trackingplan.com</a> or write us directly team@trackingplan.com.
+Please request your ```TrackingplanId``` at <a href='https://www.trackingplan.com'>trackingplan.com</a> or write us to team@trackingplan.com.

 ## Add Trackingplan to your Android app

-The recommended way to install Trackingplan for Android is using Android Studio.
+The recommended way to install Trackingplan for Android is by using Android Studio.
 Please, make sure your project targets API level 21 (Lollipop) or later.

 First, add the Trackingplan dependency using Android Studio, like so: